-Toledo-Area Restaurants Offering Carry-out, Delivery, Curbside and More | Toledo City Paper
+Toledo-Area Restaurants Offering Carry-out, Delivery, Curbside and More - Toledo City Paper

-Fortunately, that closure only applies to dine-in.
-Carry-out and delivery are still available, and many restaurants are taking advantage of the option— even adding curbside pickup, special discounts, family meals and more creative options to their lineup.

-Here are some of the restaurants that are offering carry-out, delivery, curbside pick-up and more.
+If you want to take advantage of curbside pickup, special discounts, family meals and other creative options— read on.
+We’ve rounded up more than 200 local restaurants offering carry-out, delivery, and more.

 Please note— Due to this rapidly-changing circumstance, this is not an exhaustive list.
 Many restaurants are operating within limited hours, so please check.
-Curbside service and delivery are only listed when specifically mentioned.
-Most restaurants will likely offer those services upon request.
+Curbside service and delivery are only listed when specifically mentioned, but most restaurants will likely offer those services upon request.

-If you don’t see your favorite on this list, we’ll add it— just email editor@adamsstreetpublishing.com with the details.
+If you don’t see your favorite on this list, we’ll add it— just email us with the details.

 The Adams Street Cafe